LibraryOfCongress/seeing-lost-enclaves/README.md

 # Seeing Lost Enclaves
 ### Relational reconstructions of erased historic neighborhoods of color

+<em>This project is a demonstration experiment and there is no active development and/or maintenance of the codebase.
+Fork at your own risk!
+In the unlikely event that there are further updates, the LC Labs team will announce it through our communication channels.
+Sign up for our listserv on labs.loc.gov, follow us on Twitter @LC_Labs, and watch #SeeingLostEnclaves.</em>

 Seeing Lost Enclaves is an [initiative](https://newsroom.loc.gov/news/2023-innovator-in-residence-rebuilds-and-revisits-lost-communities/s/33e910fb-0ea2-4676-ba4c-0ce15e664735) by [Jeffrey Yoo Warren](https://unterbahn.com) as part of the 2023-24 [Innovator in Residence Program](https://labs.loc.gov/about/opportunities/innovator-in-residence-program) at the [Library of Congress](https://www.loc.gov/).

 This repository contains the documentation for the Seeing Lost Enclaves project.